karchit/s3-object-lambda-workshop/README.md

 We'll start off with a simple function, one which converts all the text in a file to uppercase and returns it to the user.

+You can reuse the resources created in this Lab in the subsequent ones.

 ***
 #### Lambda function
 We will first create our lambda function, which will do this transformation: